 If the entire series had been like this, I’d be championing it on.
-Unfortunately this single brilliant opening act only serves to sensitize you to the inevitable pain that follows after, making the degeneration across multiple scenes all the more tragic.
+This is the best Act of the entire series so far.
+Unfortunately this single brilliant opening act only serves to sensitize you to the inevitable pain that follows after, making the degeneration across multiple scenes all the more shocking.
 As it stands, there is no reason you can’t strip out this one section and the parts of Act II that were written before the PCP started setting in.

 One last thing that irritates me throughout the entire series and therefore this adventure in particular is the use of Wraiths.
 Since wraiths are almost undetectable and can phase into and out of the material world pretty much at will, they are essentially the ultimate spies.
 Yet there are also a shitton of countermeasures that are effective in deterring them.
 Throughout the adventure, I feel as though Wraiths would be a lot more overpowered then they are, and their constant stalking of the PCs provides ample justification for the all-powerful GMPC Andreas knowing EXACTLY what the fuck is going on with the PCs.

 Act II – The Blood of Her Enemies